 Section 3: The Passion Within: Adventures in Creativity - F. Glycenfer

-Consider what life would be like if we truly discovered our passions and were able to share them in a meaningful way that captures people’s imagination.
-There are ways to reinvent our passions to creatively serve others and impact the world around us.
-This class seeks to develop our individual passions through experiencing meaningful creative practices that can be incorporated into daily life, analyzing scientific research on creativity, and exploring creative responses in improvisational settings.
+Consider what life would be like if we truly discovered our passions and were able to share them in a vivid way that captures the imagination of influential people in our lives.
+This seminar presents ways to rediscover our passions through developing a heightened awareness of creativity in social interactions, scientific investigations, and improvisational settings.
+Students will begin to reap the benefits of a creative life by experiencing how their creative passions impact the world around us.
+Students will progress through a series of creative stepping stones in order to build a strong foundation for sharing their passions in a variety of everyday life situations.
 Creative passions are not just for the talented few – it is an opportunity for adventure we all can share.

 Section 4 and 7: You’d Be Murdered for This: Art, Political Regimes and Morality - S. Zwick-Tapley

-Imagine a painting so scandalous you'd be imprisoned.
-Imagine a play so threatening you'd be tortured.
-Imagine a book so controversial you'd be exiled for life.
-Imagine a film so revolutionary you'd be killed.
+Imagine a painting so scandalous you’d be imprisoned.
+Imagine a play so threatening you’d be tortured.
+Imagine a book so controversial you’d be exiled for life.
+Imagine a film so revolutionary you’d be killed.
 Throughout history art has challenged dictators, religion and sexual norms and has been blamed for the destruction of morality and civilization.
 What are these works of art and what made them so threatening?
 And did these works of art succeed in bringing about the change so feared?
-This class will explore controversial art from around the world and look at the political, sociological, and psychological frameworks specific to each culture.
+This class will explore controversial art from around the world (Europe, Asia, South America and Africa) and look at the political, sociological, and psychological frameworks specific to each culture.
 Art forms covered will include theatre, dance, the visual arts, film and literature.
-(Warning: The material in this class may be offensive to some students).

 Section 6: Myth Busters: Science, Pseudoscience, and Just Plain Nonsense - D. Mykles